-Campus Safety & Wellbeing and the Title IX Coordinator and Deputy Title IX Coordinators, the Senior Vice President for Justice, Equity, and Antiracism, and the Senior Director(s) of Justice, Equity, and Antiracism) will assist survivors (students & employees) in notifying and connecting with external resources, including the local police department, state police department, or personnel from the District Attorney's Office, including Safe Plan and survivor/witness staff only if the survivor wishes to utilize those services.
+Campus Safety and Wellbeing, the Title IX Coordinator, the Deputy Title IX Coordinator, and the Senior Director for Student Success and Engagement will assist survivors (students and employees) in notifying and connecting with external resources, including the local police department, state police department, or personnel from the District Attorney's Office, including Safe Plan and survivor/witness staff only if the survivor wishes to utilize those services.
 The survivor has the right to decline notifying law enforcement; a decision to utilize law enforcement or to decline to utilize law enforcement will not impact the College's obligations under Title IX and its own policies.

 Confidential, sensitive care, examination, and treatment are available for students at Health Services; students and employees can receive 24-hour care at local hospitals or other medical facilities.
-Campus Safety & Wellbeing can assist a survivor or friend in determining options.
+Campus Safety and Wellbeing can assist a survivor or friend in determining options.

-Maintaining Evidence in cases of Sexual Assault, Domestic Violence, Dating Violence, and Stalking
+Maintaining Evidence in Cases of Sexual Assault, Domestic Violence, Dating Violence, and Stalking